Opportunities abound for those interested in research.

 A spectrum of opportunities

 Students may do as little or as much research as they like.
-Opportunities range from summer research programs to year-long research opportunities.
+Opportunities range from elective research programs to year-long research opportunities to the pursuit of a masters-level dual degree at WashU.
+Any of these research experiences may serve as stepping stones to more advanced levels of investigation, such as PhD study.